superloopnetwork/superloop/README.md

 If there are multiple devices that require remediation, superloop handles remediation concurrently - meaning, superloop connects to all devices in parallel via multithreading.

-## superloop push
+## superloop push cfgs

-The next set of features I developed was 'push'. 'push' is simplying pushing a template to a device(s).
+The next set of features I developed was 'push cfgs'. 'push cfgs' is simplying pushing a template to a device(s).
 You may use regular expression in your query to match multiple nodes.
 This has proven to be very powerful and useful in an organized environment.

+## superloop push local

+The 'push local' command allows you to push configs that are stored in a text file to one more multiple nodes.
+I found this feature to be very useful when performing migrations.
+For example, if we wanted to drain/undrain traffic from one node, we could pre-configure the set of commands in the text file.
+At the time of migration, we can push the configs to the selected nodes.
+This method would eliminate any human error in the process.

 ## superloop host exec